Dateline: June30, 2020

-The Great Horse Manure Crisis seems to have originated in 2004, in an article entitled “The Great Horse-Manure Crisis of 1894,” published by the Foundation for Economic Education, written by historian Stephen Davies.
+The Great Horse Manure Crisis of 1894 seems to have originated in 2004, in an article entitled “The Great Horse-Manure Crisis of 1894,” published by the Foundation for Economic Education, written by historian Stephen Davies.
 He asserted that the accumulation of horse manure was seen as such a grave public problem in the nineteenth century that general panic and despair ensued because the problem seemed hopeless.
-He asserts that publication of an article in the London Times in 1894 said, “that in 50 years every street in London would be buried under nine feet of manure.”
+He asserts that publication of an article in the London Times in 1894 said, “in 50 years every street in London would be buried under nine feet of manure.”
 He also cites the frustrated, early cancellation of the first international urban planning meeting, in New York in 1898, because no one could solve the problem.
 He couples that with well-known, widely available, contemporary estimates of the number of horses in various large cities, and the pollution and despair they caused, to posit a desperate crisis.
 Did it happen?
-Was mankind in a panic that all large cities would soon be dung bound?
+Was mankind in a panic about its cities being immenintly dung bound?
+Oh dear.

 In fact, the internal combustion engine was already hard at work in the world by 1894, along with the mobile steam engine, and by the turn of the century they were widely predicted to take over much of the world’s transportation.
 The nineteenth century equivalent of modern futurists were predicting automobiles as the soon-to-be conveyance of personal choice and “traction engines” the future of freighting.
 There was the small problem of fuel, since the petroleum boom had not yet started, but alcohol, biofuel, and electricity were seen as possible alternatives in that tender age.

-The Davies story has gained flamboyant attention because it neatly gives shove to the handwringing fatalists of our own age, who despair at the seemingly inevitable continuation of all bad trends.
-Given two data points and a straight edge, everyone is a prophet, and there is no end to the doom we can foresee if we assume things will go on tomorrow as they did yesterday.
-It is a neat illustration of the need to look beyond the continuation of current unsustainable trends, and has been cited to that end well over 20,000 times, by the last Google search.
+The Davies story has gained regnant attention because it neatly gives shove to the handwringing fatalists of our own age, who despair at the putatively certain continuation of all bad trends.
+Given two data points and a straight edge, everyone is a prophet, and there is no end to the doom we can foresee by assuming bad things today will continue tomorrow.
+It is a neat illustration of the need to look beyond the continuation of current unsustainable trends, and has been cited to that end by seemingly everyone trying to make that point in recent decades.